 Minor blasts, some flurries (2013) for string quartet with optional video accompaniment.
 Adapted from an earlier work.
 Premiered in May 2013, by the Portland Chamber Music Festival, at SPACE Gallery.

 Mass (2013) for SATB chorus, clarinet trio and piano.
-Two movements premiered in 2012-13 by the UMaine University Singers.
-Agnus Dei to be premiered in November 2013.
+Three movements premiered in 2012-13 by the UMaine University Singers.

 Sallee and Rumsey at Mann Gulch (2012) for bass trombone and DVD.
 Written for Dan Barrett, and premiered in November 2012.
 Part of the Young Men and Fire multimedia series based on the work of Norman Maclean.